SrikarSaini/Personalized-News-Aggregator/README.md

 6. Access and Test the API
 7. Testing the API using Postman/Newman/Insomnia

-Use Postman or your browser to interact with the API.
-You can test the following endpoints:
+## Use Postman or your browser to interact with the API.
+You can test the following endpoints
-   -GET /articles: Retrieves all articles.
+- GET /articles: Retrieves all articles
-   -GET /articles/{id}: Retrieves a specific article by its ID.
+- GET /articles/{id}: Retrieves a specific article by its ID
-   -GET /search?keywords={query}: Searches articles by a specific keyword.
+- GET /search?keywords={query}: Searches articles by a specific keyword